euroscipy/euroscipy_proceedings/papers/jamie_dean/jamie_dean.rst

        ('modelFitting’, modelFitting)]
    classifier = Pipeline(estimators)

 Since the toxicity outcomes were known supervised learning techniques could be utilised.
 There is no obvious solution to the problem of collinearity between the variables.
 Discriminant analysis techniques, such as linear discriminant analysis and quadratic discriminant analysis, cannot robustly handle correlated variables, making them inappropriate.
 One potential strategy is to remove the collinearity by performing PCA.
 However, this results in a model with low interpretability and so would not allow the causal features to be determined.
 An alternative approach is to initially remove features using interpretable dimensionality reduction techniques, for example, univariate feature selection and recursive feature elimination and then remove remaining correlated variables.
 These approaches, however, may be unstable and suffer from reduced generalisability as different features may be selected with different datasets.
-Randomised logistic regression [Meinshausen]_ was chosen for feature selection in order to maximise the stability of the selected features.
+Randomised logistic regression (RLR) [Meinshausen]_ was chosen for feature selection in order to maximise the stability of the selected features.
 Support vector classification (SVC) with linear and radial basis function kernels [Cortes]_ was employed for model fitting as this technique is capable of producing high performance, complex (incorporating non-linearity and interactions), yet interpretable, models.
 A cross-validated grid search, with stratified 5-fold cross-validation, was used over the whole pipeline to tune the hyper parameters of the models used for feature selection and model fitting on the reduced set of features:

 .. code-block:: python